ptsteadman/notebook/log.md

 ### Wednesday, April 11th 2018

-- Gym
++ Gym
-- Pharmacy
++ Pharmacy
-- 2hrs Artforum
++ 2hrs Artforum
 - 1hr essay
 - Writing exercise

 Light day
+Beer was much more interesting tasting when I was a teen Yellow and tickly!

+I keep thinking "lifestyle brand for programmers"